leylamemiguven/twitter-sentiment-analysis/README.md

 Here the phrase "çok güzel olmus ellerinize sağlık" translates to "This is wonderful good job".
 As this is a positive sentiment, it is classified as positive.

 ![Example 3 --> Negative ](images/image4.png)
 Here the phrase "bok gibi olmuş bir daha olmasın" translates to "This is so bad like shit, please don't let it happen again".
-As this is a negative sentiment, it is classified as positive.
+As this is a negative sentiment, it is classified as negative.